 Sollip, London Bridge

 What: The difficult-to-categorise, Korean-European fusion that is Sollip, run by experienced husband and wife team Woongchul Park and Bomee Ki, offers tasting menus for lunch and dinner that vary according to the seasons.
 At the time of writing, these included sea bream with maesaengi seaweed and asparagus, daikon tarte tatin, and the ubiquitous Korean rice wine 'makgeolli' served before or between courses.
-The wine pairing reflects the couple’s interest in European wines, and there is an interesting alternative selection of soft drink accompaniments including a kohlrabi and pear sour and a cocoa and rosemary Old Fashioned.
+The wine pairing reflects the couple’s interest in European wines, and there is a selection of interesting soft drink accompaniments including homemade coffee Kombucha and Saicho Sparkling tea.

 How much: £152 per person